revell-logo

 How Long Do Birds Actually Sleep?
 Breaking Down the Numbers

 The exact sleep duration varies dramatically by species and circumstances.
 Small birds like hummingbirds may sleep up to 14 hours, often entering torpor – a state of decreased physiological activity.
 Meanwhile, larger birds like eagles might only need 8-10 hours.
-I’ve photographed great frigatebirds that can survive on just 1-2 hours of sleep during long flights, then catch up with 12+ hours on land.
+Great frigatebirds can survive on just 1-2 hours of sleep during long flights, then catch up with 12+ hours on land.

 Bird TypeDaily Sleep DurationSleep Pattern